 You need them for your health and sanity, trust me.
 When you work from home, it’s all too easy to get stuck seated all day.
 That’s awful for your back, among other things.
 So, get up and stretch for a few minutes, preferably every hour.

 Also, isn’t the whole point of working from home to spend more time with the ones you love?
 So, go ahead and take that one-hour lunch break.
 Interact with actual people for a change.
-You’ll not only be more productive afterwards, but you’ll also be happier overall.
+You’ll not only be more productive afterward, but you’ll also be happier overall.

 Lastly, whether you work from home everyday or a few times a week, delegation is key to making it work.
 At home, you and your family should delegate chores properly – and stick to what was agreed upon.